Ahn HeejongI fear little, challenge often, and learn fast.

 - Google Analytics

-Though these skills are outside of my main interest, I have basic level of understanding on them as they're essential to any programmer.
+I have basic understanding on them as they're essential to any programmer.

-- VCS: Using git since 2014 on a daily basis.
-For any project, my first command is always
+- VCS: Using git since 2014.
+My first command for any project is

 - Server-side programming: Python(Flask + SQLAlchemy), Node(express.js).